JeffreyMolendijk/instrument-classification/README.md

 ## Installation

-Run `setup.sh` to create the required directories and download the OpenMic-2018 dataset.
+Run `setup.sh` to create the required directories and download the OpenMic-2018 dataset, used to train the model.

 ```bash
 $ sh setup.sh